Voiced by: Takuya Kimura (JP), Patrick Seitz (EN)

-Trava's partner, also from Trava First Planet.
+Trava's mechanic and old army buddy, also from Trava Fist Planet.

 Voiced by: Kouji Ishii (JP), Michael McConnohie (EN)

-A champion racer competing in Redline.
+A three-time champion racer once again competing in Redline.

 - A God Am I: Never says this outright, but he did name his machine the Godwing and has the arrogant attitude to match.